pankod/next-boilerplate/documentation/docs/setup.md

 id: setup
 title: Setup
 ---
+To create a new app, you may choose one of the following methods:

-1. Clone the repository and install the dependencies:
+1. Clone the repository:

 ```sh
 git clone https://github.com/pankod/next-boilerplate.git
 ```

-2. To create a new app, go to the choosen app directory on the CLI then run one of the following methods:
+2. Install the dependencies:

 **npm**